marciogualtieri/Parknav/README.md

 This project is not deployable.
 It's only executable through tests.

->***Note that one of the test cases takes an input of 100,000 parking spaces, thus the complete test suit takes a couple of seconds to complete.***
+>***Note that one of the test cases takes an input of 100,000 parking spaces, thus the complete test suite takes a couple of seconds to complete.***

 ## Algorithm Design & Analysis